boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/node-js.md

     </tbody>
     </table>

- 5. To install all dependent packages, use the following command.
+ 5. To install all the necessary packages, please use the following command.

      ```js
           npm install
      ```

- 6. To run the samples, use the following command
+ 6. To run the samples, please use the following command.

      ```js
           node embed.js
      ```

-7. The dashboard can be edited in the design mode and able to create a new dashboard with the following changes in the `embedSample()` method.
+7. The dashboard can be edited in design mode and can create a new dashboard with the following changes in the `embedSample()` method.

     <meta charset="utf-8"/>
     <table>